-In the fall the team comes together with new students which means new adults in the mix.
-Although the process of running the team has improved over the years, the biggest challenge I face is communicating the real purpose of this contest.
+In the fall the team comes together with new students which mean new adults in the mix.
+Although the process of running the team has improved over the years, the most significant challenge I face is communicating the real purpose of this contest.
 My job is to help the students and adult volunteers recognize the importance of letting the students be uncomfortable as they struggle to learn.

 The prize is not a trophy, it’s the ability to persevere.

 Let’s face it, everyone wants to win; learning is sometimes a consequence of that end.
 The goal of always winning has saturated our society.
 Everyone wants to wave the trophy in the air.
 As educators, we need to promote the prize of learning because that is what our nation needs.

 I am reminded of what I learned from Dr. John Kotter who talks about the loss that is inevitable if we stop short of getting our message out.
 I have lived this first hand.
 Our team typically exhausts their own ideas and eventually volunteers and parents step up.
 These adult mentors guide students through the process of how to bring an idea from a thought to an object.
 I reiterate the purpose of our team to remind students it’s their job to learn how to move their ideas from paper and whiteboard to working robot.
 We rely on brainstorming, trial, and error and using the engineering process.

 Students struggle and sometimes their ideas fail.
 The contest is not really about the robot (although that’s the draw for students); it’s about learning to use this method, the engineering process to solve problems.

 The process teaches an essential life lesson.
 Year after year I have been blessed with parents and mentors who appreciate this vital part of our purpose.